HDFGroup/hsds/docs/design/obj_store_schema/obj_store_schema.rst

 The chunk object is a binary blob for fixed length types, or a JSON array for varying length types.

 TBD: Is there a potential for data loss in converting floating-point data to JSON and back?
-Validate that the JSON loader stringifies floating point values with sufficient percision.
+Validate that the JSON loader stringifies floating point values with sufficient precision.

 Chunk object example
 --------------------